mbloms/academy-git-101-backwards/excercises/basics.md

 +baz
 ```

-You can see the difference between any two commits using the git diff command.
+You can also see the difference between any two commits using the `git diff` command.
 We used this earlier to see what had changed in the working directory, but if you specify two commit hashes it will show you the difference between them instead.
 For example, let's say we want to see what changed between the first and second commits in the log.

-Note that the actual commit hashes will be different in your repository from here!
+(Remember that the commit hashes will be different in your repository!)

 ```bash
 $ git log --oneline